 OSCAR MAYER- The reporting marks on Roundhouse 86802 are mixed up; they read UTRX instead of URTX.
 The Rapido 521903 includes an Oscar Mayer reefer with a white band across the car; I couldn’t find a photo with a legible built date.

-ST. LOUIS CAR COMPANY- The St. Louis Refrigerator Car Company owned only type RB bunkerless refrigerator cars, so Roundhouse 86805 wouldn’t be used for the meat trade (Budweiser beer, perhaps?).
+ST. LOUIS CAR COMPANY- The St. Louis Refrigerator Car Company was organized by Anheuser-Busch.
+It owned only type RB refrigerator cars, so Roundhouse 86805 would be used for hauling Budweiser beer.

 SWIFT- The reefers with SRLX reporting marks were owned by General American Car Company.
 Despite its popularity as a model, little information is available for the “Buy War Bonds” scheme.
 I’m guessing that only a few cars were painted in this scheme, and it’s doubtful that they survived for long after the war.

 40’ WOOD REFRIGERATOR CARS

 Several 40’ wood reefer models are available in N scale.
 Many carry schemes offered are from the billboard era, and though popular, these colorful schemes are outside the scope of this website.

 Micro-Trains offers two variations of wood reefer; the 47000 series has a modern handbrake while the 49000 series features a vertical brakewheel.
 Both are models of cars with wooden ends and roof and most include a fishbelly underframe.
 Like the Micro-Trains 49000 series, both the Atlas and Arnold Rapido models feature an all-wood body with vertical brakewheel and fishbelly underframe.
 The Arnold Rapido model dates to the early days of N-scale, and looks a bit oversized.
 Minitrix also produced a model of an all-wood car with a modern handbrake, however it was offered in only in billboard era schemes.